pingcap/docs/tidb-cloud/data-service-manage-github-integration.md

     > - If you have created a GitHub branch based on configuration files of an existing Data App and want to import the configuration of the existing Data App to a new Data App, see [Import configurations of an existing Data App](#import-configurations-of-an-existing-data-app).

 5. Click **Confirm Connect**.
 6. Check your selected directory on GitHub.
-If the configuration files of the Data App have been committed by `tidb-cloud-data-services`, it indicates that your Data App is connected to GitHub successfully.
+If the configuration files of the Data App have been committed by `tidb-cloud-data-service`, it indicates that your Data App is connected to GitHub successfully.

     In your GitHub directory, you can find the following configuration files: